RachelSa/regenerating-dinosaurs/README.md

 end
 ```

-3. Test the rake task locally by running `rake restore_dinos`, replacing 'restore_dinos' with your task's name.
+3. Test the rake task locally by running the command `rake restore_dinos`, replacing `restore_dinos` with your task's name.

 ### Pushing to Github and Deploying to Heroku
 1. Add, commit, and push the code to Github.
 The master branch on Github should now have the created rake file and tasks.

-2. To deploy the app to Heroku, first run the following command to configure the project to push code to the app created on Heroku.
+2. To deploy the app to Heroku, first run the following command, which connects your repository to the app created on Heroku.
 Be sure to use the name that you set when creating the app on the Heroku dashboard.
 ```heroku git:remote -a your-app-name```

 3. Push the code from the Github repository's master branch to Heroku